robert-ferguson78/weather-buddy/website-project-build/website-build_readme.md

 # Brief description of assignment

 Readings and stations are displayed to user in an attractive interface showing the member there historical readings and Converted reading data with stats based on reading data, trend charts and interactove maps have also been added to this project.
-This site is hosted on Glitch hosting enviornment at this URL: https://weather-buddy.glitch.me/
+This site is hosted on Glitch hosting enviornment at this URL: https://weather-buddy.glitch.me/.
+The website allows for automated readings sent from the local network python script to manual and automated readings from OpenWeatherMap API

 >> [Back to Top](#Table-of-Contents)